braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/push_notifications/customization/advanced_settings.md

 ---
-nav_title: Advanced Settings
+nav_title: Push Settings
-article_title: Advanced Push Settings
+article_title: Push Settings
 platform: Swift
-page_order: 5
+page_order: 7
 description: "This reference article covers advanced iOS push notification settings such as alert options, sounds, expiry, and more."
 channel:
   - push

 ---

-# Advanced settings
+# Push settings

-When creating a push campaign, on the compose step, select **Settings** to view the advanced settings available.
+When creating a push campaign through the dashboard, click the **Settings** tab on the **Compose** step to view the advanced settings available.

 ![][1]

-## Extracting data from push key-value pairs
+## Key value pairs

 Braze allows you to send custom-defined string key-value pairs, known as `extras`, along with a push notification to your application.
 Extras can be defined via the dashboard or API and will be available as key-value pairs within the `notification` dictionary passed to your push delegate implementations.